AmadeusITGroup/workflow-cps-global-lib-http-plugin/README.md

 [![Join the chat at https://gitter.im/AmadeusITGroup/workflow-cps-global-lib-http-plugin](https://badges.gitter.im/AmadeusITGroup/workflow-cps-global-lib-http-plugin.svg)](https://gitter.im/AmadeusITGroup/workflow-cps-global-lib-http-plugin?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&repo=jenkinsci/workflow-cps-global-lib-http-plugin)](https://dependabot.com)

 The current official plugin [workflow-cps-global-lib](https://github.com/jenkinsci/workflow-cps-global-lib-plugin/) does provide a way to retrieve shared libraries through a SCM, such as Git.
-The goal of this plugin is to provide another way to retrieve shared libraries via the @Library declaration in a Jenkinsfile.
+The goal of this plugin is to provide another way to retrieve shared libraries via the *@Library* declaration in a Jenkinsfile.

 This is a way to separate to concerns : source code (SCM) and built artefacts (binaries).
 Built artefacts are immutable, tagged and often stored on a different kind of infrastructure.
 Since pipelines can be used to make production loads, it makes sense to host the libraries on a server with a production-level SLA for example.
 You can also make sure that your artefact repository is close to your pipelines and share the same SLA.
-Having your Jenkins and your artefact repository close limitsr latency and limits network issues.
+Having your Jenkins and your artefact repository close limits latency and limits network issues.

 ## Context